wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (a) in respect of torts committed by its servants or agents;

-    *   (b) in respect of any breach of those duties which a person owes to his servants or agents at common law by reason of being their employer; and
+    *   (b) in respect of any breach of those duties which a person owes to his or her servants or agents at common law by reason of being their employer; and

     *   (c) in respect of any breach of the duties attaching at common law to the ownership, occupation, possession, or control of property:

-    provided that no proceedings shall lie against the Crown by virtue of paragraph (a) in respect of any act or omission of a servant or agent of the Crown unless the act or omission would apart from the provisions of this Act have given rise to a cause of action in tort against that servant or agent or his estate.
+    provided that no proceedings shall lie against the Crown by virtue of paragraph (a) in respect of any act or omission of a servant or agent of the Crown unless the act or omission would apart from the provisions of this Act have given rise to a cause of action in tort against that servant or agent or his or her estate.

     (2) Where the Crown is bound by a statutory duty which is binding also upon persons other than the Crown and its officers, then, subject to the provisions of this Act, the Crown shall, in respect of a failure to comply with that duty, be subject to all those liabilities in tort (if any) to which it would be so subject if it were a private person of full age and capacity.